 These are nice homemade ant killer to eradicate ants without exposing your kids and pets to toxic substances.

-Since the peanut butter and the moderately toxic boric acid are contained in the plastic straws, there are less chances of being ingested by kids and pets.
+Since the peanut butter and the moderately toxic boric acid are contained in the plastic straws, there are fewer chances of being ingested by kids and pets.